In this blog I will give you my opinion on how I prefer apps to be deployed.

 One of them is the possibility to let end-users install apps even if they don’t have the permissions to do so.
 The only thing you will need to do is configure the app assignments.
 Take a look down here, I changed the app to be available for enrolled devices instead of setting it to required.

 When the app is available for enrolled devices it will show up in the company portal on the devices.
 The user only has to click on it to begin the installation.
 The Intune management extension (sidecar agent) will take care of the installation and will install the app in the machine/system context.

 As you can see in the picture above, I configured the apps to be installed with chocolatey.
 Chocolatey is a great tool for patching your third-party apps.
 It’s best practice to set Chocolatey as a required app within the ESP to be sure users can instantly install apps at their first login.

 Of course, it can be a lot of work to create all these apps manually each time you onboard a new customer.
-But why not automate it like I did?
+But why not automate it as I did?
 You can create your own baseline with all third-party apps and deploy it through PowerShell within minutes and each time a customer asks for another not available application you can add it to your baseline.
-In my next blog I will show you how to:

 - Assign the apps as available for all users

 - Add the logo.
 It really looks a lot nicer with a logo?

 3.Creating Win32 app and make it interactive with the user’s context